TheParadox/IX-Corps_website/README.md

+#Note:
+This project is no longer in development - was decided it was not needed.
+The code here is very much in early prototype phase.

 # IX-Corps Website

 While the repository is set to public - this IS **NOT freeware**.
 If you want a similar site, or to use this for your group, please message me.